PRESS RELEASE

 Don’t depend on others for your happiness

 "This is critical.
 Ultimately you have to be responsible for your own happiness.
-If you depend on others, you can’t ever be sure of whether you will be happy or not at any time of the day.
+If you depend on others, you can’t ever be sure of whether you'll be happy or not at any time of the day.
 Learning to enjoy time on your own is one of the most important lessons we can learn.
-You might find this time when you are wandering around a store, or in a coffee shop, or in your garden.
-It might be when you are listening to music or exercising or walking the dog.
+You might find this time when you're wandering around a shop, or in a café, or in your garden.
+It might be when you're listening to music or exercising or walking the dog.
 Find your sweet spot and relish it.
-It will do more for your physical and mental health than you can possibly imagine.
+It'll do more for your physical and mental health than you can possibly imagine.
 Avoid the temptation to dwell excessively on past events, or try and predict the future.
 Breathing exercises, mindfulness and meditation can help with this.
 Focus on things that are within your immediate control.
 Keeping a routine and structure can help to boost your wellbeing.
 Accept that the future is uncertain and allow yourself to feel confident that you can cope with whatever comes up, or know how to get help.
-Notice when you are becoming preoccupied with negative thinking and on a downward spiral.
+Notice when you're becoming preoccupied with negative thinking and on a downward spiral.
 Use simple techniques to reframe your thinking by recognising these thoughts, challenging them and replacing them with others.
 Some refer to this as ‘catch it, check it and change it’.
 And importantly, avoid social media feeds.”

 ENDS